androfrost/androfrost/README.md

 <a href = "https://www.linkedin.com/in/larry-wade-61125984/">LinkedIn</a>

 ## Current Project
-Event Management - This project allows companies and individuals make events.<br>
+Event Management - This project allows companies and individuals to make events.
+The creators of these events can decide how they control all aspects of the events from staff and user to smaller internal events that make up the whole.<br>
    a.
 Event.UI<br>
    b.
 EventAPI